Soontao/presentations/src/sap/cf/xsuaa-and-multitenacy.md

 ---

-## XSUAA - Runtime
+## XSUAA - Authorization - Runtime

 - Role (create or generated from `Role Templates`, if role defined `attributes`, user could input value or mapped from IDP)
 - Role Collection (with multi `Roles`, Assign to user)

-> Each `Sub Account` has its own UAA tenant, so that each `Sub Account` could configure its own authorization (in theory).
+> Each `Sub Account` has its own UAA tenant, so that each `Sub Account` could configure its own authorization.

 ---

-## XSUAA - Permission Check in Application
+## XSUAA - Runtime - Permission Check

+> prefer use scope to check permission

 - scope (application defined, static)
 - attributes (application defined, sub account UAA configured)
 - role collection (sub account UAA defined)

 ---